-- For women under 36, egg thaw rates between 60-90% and fertilization rates of 60-80% have been reported.
+- Thaw survival rates at our clinic are over 90%.
+For women under 36, fertilization rates of 60-80% have been reported.
 For a reasonable chance at pregnancy, the goal is 15 eggs/pregnancy attempt.
 We expect to retrieve 9-15 eggs per IVF stimulation, in most cases.
-This would be sufficient for 1-1½ pregnancy attempts.

 How well does egg freezing work?

 - Pregnancy rates of 50-65% have been reported so far.
 Most of this data has been obtained from screened egg donor cycles.

 What if I am over 38 years of age?